LPDI-EPFL/masif_seed/README.md

 ## Dealing with the speed of precomputation and other resources - features in experimental mode.

-Computing masif-search fingerprints is around 60x faster with a GPU vs. a CPU.
+Computing MaSIF-search fingerprints is around 60x faster with a GPU vs. a CPU.

-Currently, the slowest step in masif-seed is the precomputation of features.
+Currently, the slowest step in MaSIF-seed is the precomputation of features.
 A branch is available in this repository that is signficantly faster in precomputations, bringing down the computation for a large protein from a minute or two to a few seconds.
 You are welcome to experiment with this version.
 The main changes to the fast version are in the replacement of multi-dimensional scaling for patch radial coordinates (the slowest step in precomputation) with radial coordinates computed directly with Dijkstra.

-Masif-seed uses a large amount of temporary storage for the patch decomposition, but most of it is not necessary to keep after computing fingerpritns.
+MaSIF-seed uses a large amount of temporary storage for the patch decomposition, but most of it is not necessary to keep after computing fingerprints.

 ## License